tillitis/tkey-verification/README.md

 https://tkey.tillitis.se/verify/0133704100000015

-### Control
+### Check identity

-Both during provisioning and verification we need to control that the public key in the TKey identity is the correct one.
+Both during provisioning and verification we need to check that the public key in the TKey identity is the correct one.

 - Extract public key from loaded app.